 What Role Did Negligence Play in Philadelphia Naval Shipyard Asbestos Exposure?

 Employers and contractors failed to implement protection measures despite available knowledge.
 No respiratory protection was provided.
 No exposure reduction measures were implemented.
-Workers were deliberately kept uninformed about asbestos dangers.
+Workers were deliberately kept uninformed about the dangers.
 This combination supports punitive damage claims beyond simple negligence compensation.

 Government entities, though shielded by sovereign immunity in many circumstances, bear responsibility for setting and enforcing safety standards.
 The Navy prioritized production speed over worker safety, knowingly exposing 40,000 workers to toxic materials without protection or notification.